shahinmv/warehouse-matching/README.md

 23.05.2022 - Fixed buttons inside admin page, more responsive and returns in one click.  \
 23.05.2022 - Added password reset with high security UUID4 token. \
 24.05.2022 - Added merchant and warehouse owner ranks, can choose in registration page. \
-24.05.2022 - Dashboard for warehouse owner, adding their warehouse and editing it.
+24.05.2022 - Dashboard for warehouse owner, adding their warehouse and editing it. \
+24.05.2022 - Removed admin route, now uses joint route /dashboard, but admin has more options. \
+24.05.2022 - Bug fix, now turning of a feature removes the price associated to it.

 ## Not working
 - Google and facebook authentication.